KAM for reversible derivative wave equations: Vector fields formalism

-We say that a monomial vector field $ \mathfrak m_{k,i,\a,\b; \vgot} $ satisfies momentum conservation if and only if $ \pi(k,\a,\b;\vgot) = 0 $.
-Similarly, a vector field $ X $ satisfies momentum conservation if and only if it is a linear combination of monomial vector fields with zero momentum, i.e. it commutes with $ X_M $.
+is the momentum of the scalar monomial $ {\mathfrak m}_{k,i,\a,\b}(v)$. \end{definition} We say that a vector field $ X $ satisfies momentum conservation if and only if it is a linear combination of monomial vector fields with zero momentum.